Park-SeungWoo/kakao-ai-study/README.md

 ```
 These ways result same but '% operator' is so old method and not efficient due to its complexity.<br/>
 Second methods makes it easier than '% operator' because it doesn't need types.<br/>
 Lastly, 'f-string' is the best way to format string I think.
-In effect, It is the fastest way to formatting.
+In effect, It is the fastest way for formatting.
 Above all, It looks so fancy!!<br/>
 <hr/>

 ## Advanced string formatting